What is Toe Brachial Index?

 Using the Falcon for TBI Measurements

-The Falcon is designed to allow completing the TBI diagnosis in a fast and straightforward manner.
-All that is required is:
+The Falcon as a TBI Machine is designed to allow completing the Toe Brachial Index diagnosis in a fast and straightforward manner.
+All that is required is as follows:

 - Wrap the toe/digit cuff around the toe of interest.